hashmis79/Portfolio_2/content/post/davil/index.md

 image:
   caption: Embed rich media such as videos and LaTeX math
 math: true
-summary: Submitted at International Conference on Robotics and Automation 2024 (ICRA)
+summary: Accepted at International Conference on Robotics and Automation 2025 (ICRA)
 tags:
 - Hugo
 - Hugo Blox Builder